At a glance

 You’ll help target specific groups so they can secure a sustainable future for themselves.
-You’ll also raise awareness and promote women’s rights in Tanzanian schools and communities in the area.
+You’ll also raise awareness and promote women’s rights in local communities.

 During your stay, you’ll live with a local host family in the city of Arusha.
 By living with the locals, you can get to know their culture and traditions, as well as sample homemade local cuisine!
 Over the weekend, you can travel beyond the city.
 You can plan a hike near Mount Kilimanjaro or take a safari to see the wildlife.

 Your work will focus on the following areas:

 Your work will focus mainly on training and building up the skill set of local women.
 These group classes will focus on - for example - bookkeeping and entrepreneurship.
 By developing their skills and education, you’ll empower women and provide them with the means to improve their futures and the futures of their families.

 The women are selected from a variety of communities, with each group working according to a 12-month plan.
 This plan is designed specifically for them and covers the various areas that they are looking to focus on.
 You’ll work according to this plan, building on the work of the interns before you.

 Promote gender equality among women in the community